Keeping children safe online

-All children at Bocking are taught e-safety from Reception to Year 6, using a variety of curriculum resources.
+All children at Bocking are taught online safety from Reception to Year 6, using a variety of curriculum resources.
 We aim to ensure that children are taught about keeping themselves safe whilst using a variety of technologies.

 It is equally important that you have access to advice and practical, age-appropriate tips on how to protect your children and how to deal successfully and positively with issues, should they arise, encouraging an open and honest dialogue.

-Here are some useful sources of information and practical support on all aspects of e-Safety
+Here are some useful sources of information and practical support on all aspects of online Safety

 Children with concerns can contact Childline on 0800 1111.

 The Childline website provides useful advice for staying safe online.

 CEOP (Child Exploitation & Online Protection Centre), is run by a command of the National Crime Agency.

 Internet Matters offers lots of information and practical guidance for parents/carers, and teachers.

 Kidsmart also offers support for children, parents/carers and teachers.